MicaelOps/JSON-Parser/README.md

 # JSON-Parser
 JSON Parser created for the minecraft-gameserver project

+Since I don't instend to spread the project I woont show how to use it but the minecraft-gameserver project will.

-Don't recommend using it, but I will strive to make it as fast as my current negligible experience and knowledge allows.
+I will strive to make it as fast as my current negligible experience and knowledge allows.
 I will certaintly rewrite this as many times i feel like until I am satisfied.
+There will probably be a new version every 3-month cycle or less depending on my time and motivation.

 Current rewrite count: 0